s-shikharcse/File-Server-with-associated-Shell-based-client/README.md

 # File-Server-with-associated-Shell-based-client
-Contains a file server and shell based client that can download one file one file from the server.
+Created a file server with shell based client that can download one file from the server.

 Three executables are generated on doing Make:
 * get-one-file-sig - corresponding to get-one-file-sig.c